Updated: Sep 11

-There can be a number of causes of Runners Knee including biomechanical problems.
+There can be several causes of Runners Knee including biomechanical problems.
 Other causes include:

-Worn cartilage in the knee joint reducing shock absorption
+Worn cartilage in the knee joint reduces shock absorption

-Pelvis or Lumbar spine pain cause referred pain in your knee.
+Pelvis or Lumbar spine pain causes referred pain in your knee.

 Flat feet or knees that turn in or out excessively

-Tight hamstring and calf muscles putting pressure on the knee
+Tight hamstring and calf muscles put pressure on the knee

-Weak quadriceps muscles causing the patella to track out of alignment.
+Weak quadriceps muscles cause the patella to track out of alignment.